MohawkTSDB/mohawk/README.md

 #### Storage Plugins

-Mohawk architecture makes it easy to implement and set up [plugins](/backend) for new data storage.
-The backend directory include documentation, examples and a template for plugin develpment.
+Mohawk architecture makes it easy to implement and set up [plugins](/storage) for new data storage.
+The storage directory include documentation, examples and a template for plugin development.

 ###### Current storage plugin list include: